goldenguy00/ror2skillsplusplus/README.md

 > ***NOTE:*** Mutliplayer is possible but not support.
 There may be cases when game state is not correctly synced between connected clients.

 > ***NOTE:*** This mod is still a work in progress.
-There is no guarantee that SkillsPlusPlus is going to work with other mods thats alter character abilities.
-If you have found a bug refer to [Report a bug](#report-a-bug).
+There is no guarantee that Skills++ is compatible with other mods.
+If you find any issue join the discord

 ### Disabling survivors